BigDataIA-Spring2023-Team-08/project-refined-job-postings/README.md

 Through our proposed application, we aim to mitigate the stress and provide a solution to address the problem by helping job applicants get matched to job roles and positions they could potentially be a great fit for!

 ## Objective
-To build an application that provides users and job applicants with refined job postings daily based on their resume.
-As a function of this service, users will be recommended 3 job descriptions that best matches the experience and skillsets present on their resume.
+Building an application to assist job seekers in saving time by providing personalised job recommendations based on their resume.
+The application aims to simplify the job search process by using Count Vectorizer to match the job seeker's skills and experience with the most relevant job postings.
+By presenting the top 3 matched job postings daily, the application helps job seekers to focus on the most promising opportunities, increasing their chances of success and ultimately saving their time and effort in the job search process.

 ## Abstract
 The task involves building a decoupled architecture for the application: